 - Vanilla Extract

 - Baking Powder.
 This is one of your raising agents, along with the egg replacer.

 This is ONLY a list of ingredients for the recipe; please see recipe card below for complete printable recipe.

 - In a blender (I use a smoothie blender), whizz up the milk, sugar, egg replacer, water, oil, 2 tbsp lemon juice and vanilla extract until smooth.

 - Sift the dry ingredients (flour, baking powder, cornflour, salt) over the top of the wet ingredients, along with the lemon zest.

 - Whisk until you have a smooth cake batter.

-- Pour the cake mixture into your prepared loaf tin.
+- Pour the cake mixture into your prepared loaf tin and bake!